gamejolt/doc-game-api/v1.x/batch/index.md

 # Batch

-A batch request is a collection of subrequests that enables developers to send multiple API calls with one HTTP request.
+A batch request is a collection of sub-requests that enables developers to send multiple API calls with one HTTP request.

 When you construct the URL for a batch request, it can become quite long.
 Because of this, you can send the request via POST data instead of GET.
 However, you're also free to pass it as a GET request.